crweber9874/containers/rocker-r/buildRstudio.md

 ```
 The username and password are both "a".

 This opens an rstudio environment.
-The rstudio environment is identical across users.
+The rstudio environment is identical across users..